The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: TopoCN Model Details

+\textbf{Torus embedding.} Consider a square-shaped 2D arena.
+Each location $(x,y)$ is mapped to a 4D toroidal embedding $\mathbf{n} \in \mathbb{R}^4$,

+where $R, r, k_i$ are learnable parameters: $R$ and $r$ set the major and minor radii of the torus, and the $k_i$ specify the linear map from physical coordinates to torus angles.
+This guarantees that the network input already lies on a $T^2$ manifold, from which downstream layers can perform diverse transformations.

+\textbf{Torus size.} The torus size $s$ quantifies the compactness of the representation through the mean population-activity vector,

+where $\mathbf{g}^{(k)}$ is the output representation of the $k$-th randomly sampled location.
+Since $\|\mathbf{g}\|_2=1$, we have $s \in [0,1]$, with larger values indicating activity more broadly distributed over the unit sphere (a more spread-out torus).

 \textbf{Environment and data generation.} We modeled the environment as a two-dimensional square plane.
-During training, batches of positions were uniformly sampled from $[-2\pi,2\pi]^2$; during evaluation, inputs were taken from a regular $64 \times 64$ meshgrid covering the same domain.
+During training, batches of positions were uniformly sampled from $[-2\pi,2\pi]$; during evaluation, inputs were taken from a regular $64 \times 64$ meshgrid covering the same domain.

-\textbf{Network details.} The input $(x,y)$ was first encoded by a custom \texttt{ToriActivation} layer, which mapped the environment to a torus, and then passed through a multilayer perceptron with ReLU activations.
-Gaussian noise was added to the last layer for regularization, and the final activity vector was normalized to enforce the $\ell_2$ constraint ($\|\mathbf{g}\|_2=1$).
-Non-negativity was guaranteed by the ReLU nonlinearity.
-The network therefore implemented a minimal feedforward mapping from 2D coordinates to a $d$-dimensional neural population vector.
+\textbf{Network details.} The input $(x,y)$ coordinates were first encoded by a custom \texttt{ToriActivation} layer implementing the embedding according Eq.~\eqref{eq:torus_embed}, and then passed through a multilayer perceptron with ReLU activations.
+During training, Gaussian noise was added to the last layer as a regularizer (distinct from the evaluation-time noise sweep described below), and the final activity vector was normalized to enforce the $\ell_2$ constraint ($\|\mathbf{g}\|_2=1$); non-negativity followed from the ReLU nonlinearity.
+The network thus implements a minimal feedforward mapping from 2D coordinates to a $G$-dimensional population vector $\mathbf{g}$ ($G=32$ in the main text).

 \textbf{Training procedure.} We trained the model using the Adam optimizer with learning rate $10^{-3}$, batch size $64$, and $50{,}000$ training epochs.

 \textbf{Grid analysis.} To quantify the learned representations, we computed grid score, orientation and spacing of unit rate maps following the procedure of \citet{pettersen2024self}.
 Rate maps ($64 \times 64$) were smoothed with a Gaussian kernel.
 Grid score was defined as the difference between autocorrelogram correlations at $60^\circ$ and $30^\circ$; orientation as the smallest angle between the horizontal and the six innermost peaks (excluding the origin); spacing as the average distance to these peaks; and phase as the displacement of the nearest peak from the origin.